pepstock-org/Charba-Wiki/docs/getting-started/GettingStarted.md

 <img src={useBaseUrl('/img/gettingStarted.png')} />

-## Java script resources
+## Javascript resources

-**Charba** is injecting java script resources, in order to have a self-consistent package without any dependencies with other configuration (for instance in the HTML page of application).
+**Charba** injects javascript resources, in order to have a self-consistent package without any dependencies with other configuration (for instance in the HTML page of application).

-Injecting java script resources, the application could be pretty big, mainly due to [Chart.JS](http://www.chartjs.org/) minified file that is more than 200 KB of size.
+Injecting javascript resources, the application could be pretty big, mainly due to [Chart.JS](http://www.chartjs.org/) minified file that is more than 200 KB of size.

 Therefore, as of version 2.3, **Charba** forces the user to define which kind of resources must be applied to own project, before starting using **Charba**.
 That means before calling whatever **Charba** API, the resource to use to inject [Chart.JS](http://www.chartjs.org/) must be set, otherwise an exception will occur.